 [page 114] The Indian people had been taught to realize that men evolve Dharma, the Law of the Soul, from their inmost being; the Hebrew people were trained to obey the Law given them from without.

 Thus it was not possible for the insights of Buddha's revelation in inner realization to develop within the Hebrew people until the time of the advent of Christ-principle as shown in the Gospel of St. Luke.
-Until Christ's time deep revelations appeared only in individuals known as Prophets or Seers such as Elijah, whose being straddled the earth and the spiritual worlds.
+Until Christ's time, deep revelations appeared only in individuals known as Prophets or Seers, such as Elijah, whose being straddled the earth and the spiritual worlds.
 Elijah was to re-appear united in the body of John the Baptist.
-When Mary visits John's mother, Elizabeth, while he was in her womb, the Nathan Jesus in her womb had the Nirmanakaya or Spiritual Body of Buddha hovering above it, which awoke the "Ego of John the Baptist into activity," as described in the Gospel.
+When Mary visits John's mother, Elisabeth, while he was in her womb, the Nathan Jesus in Mary's womb had the Nirmanakaya or Spiritual Body of Buddha hovering above her, which awoke the "Ego of John the Baptist into activity," as described in the Gospel.